Heirs’ Property

 Disputes between family members present significant barriers to families solving heirs’ property issues by clearing title.
 In this particular matter, family conflict was the main source of friction.
 Although this matter was ultimately resolved satisfactorily to all parties, it demonstrates the issues that arise when family property issues are left unaddressed for a long period of time.

-Click here to read an essay by Mavis Gragg, attorney, director of the Sustainable Forestry & African American Land Retention project, and CEO & cofounder of HeirShares.
+Click here to read an essay by Mavis Gragg, attorney, and CEO & cofounder of HeirShares.

 Lawyers who help families with heirs’ property must have experience in trusts and estates, real estate, and business law.
 Before hiring an attorney, families should attempt to find out the identities of the heirs, create a family tree, and collect all information possible regarding the land and its recorded owners.
 Family bibles where handwritten records of births and deaths have been kept, birth certificates, and death certificates are all relevant.
 In order to prove the identity of the heirs, an heirship affidavit may have to be filed with the court, and the family will have to demonstrate it made a diligent search and inquiry for all the heirs.
 A lawyer can review documents provided, review any available public records, discuss particular issues regarding the family’s land, and recommend next steps.
 These recommendations should include estimated costs for each stage of resolving the heirs’ property issues, and what the family can do to prevent further distribution of heirs’ property, including perhaps creating a trust, an LLC, or another business entity to hold the land.